Lydzje/old-site/README.md

-# lydzje.github.io #
+# Old lydzje.github.io #

-This github-page is a kind of blank portfolio with some links.
-It's still under development :umbrella:
+This github-page was a kind of blank portfolio with some links.

-**You can visit this gh-page through the following link:** https://lydzje.github.io
+**You can visit this gh-page through the following link:** https://lydzje.github.io/old-site

 <br>
 <br>